Code4Community/Code4Community.github.io/tutorials/git-tutorial.md

 - Choose "Clone Repository"

-- Choose "Clone from Github" and complete the one-time authentiction process
+- Choose "Clone from Github" and complete the one-time authentication process

-- You should then be able to type "code4community/" and get a listing of all repositories in our organization!
+- You should then be able to type "code4community/" and get a list of all repositories in our organization!

 ![](images/git-tutorial/screenshot2.png)